Self build exemption

 - self-build exemption - for a residential extension

 Self-build exemptions can apply to anybody who is building, or commissioning, their own home, residential extension or residential annex.
-Individuals claiming the exemption must own the property and intend to live in it as owner-occupier for a minimum of three years following completion.
+Individuals claiming self-build exemption for a whole house or residential annex must own the property and live in it as owner-occupier for a minimum of three years following completion.
+If the house is sold or let within three years of the completion, the CIL will become due for payment.

 You can apply for exemption from CIL if you are building your own home, and intend to live in it as the owner-occupier.